9967819/free-neurosecurity-quotes/freethinking.md

 21. All too often we are giving young people cut ﬂowers when we should be teaching them to grow their own plants.
 (John W. Gardner)
 22. These days we have Smartphones, Smart cars, Smartboards, Smart everything, but consider this: if the technology is getting smarter, does that mean humans are getting dumber?
 (Rebecca McNutt)
 23. Never exceed your rights, and they will soon become unlimited.
 (Jean-Jacques Rousseau)
 24. Don't be too timid and squeamish about your actions.
 All life is an experiment.
-The more you experiments you make the better.
+The more experiments you make the better.
 (Ralph Waldo Emerson)
 25. They must find it difficult...Those who have taken authority as the truth, rather than truth as the authority.
 (Gerald Massey)